Baked Jacket Potatoes with Crispy Skin

 This post contains affiliate links which means if you make a purchase we might receive a small commission at no additional cost to you.

-What is a Jacket Potato?
+What Exactly Is a Jacket Potato?

 What are some Jacket Potato Toppings: